 - Are the leadership and management of the workshop appropriate?

-- Are the proposed locations, length and number of participants appropriate?
+- Are the proposed location(s) in Canada, France or the UK, length and number of participants appropriate?

 - Is the budget logical and reasonable?